-APPS NAME соѕт Music eScape Free Developed by Young and Well Cooperative Research Centre.
-This app allows you to create a mood map of your existing music library and select music to express and enhance your mood.
+Apps Name Cost Music eScape Free Developed by Young and Well Cooperative Research Centre.
+This app allows you to create a mood map of your existing music library and select music to express and enhance you mood.
 ReachOut Breathe Free Developed by ReachOut a leading online youth mental health service.
 This app can measure heart rate and helps guide deep breathing by touching the screen.
-Smiling Mind Free Developed by Psychologists this app provides different meditations and mindfulness exercises for every age group.
-It also allows you to rate your mood and track your progress. \bigcirc ReachOut WorryTime Free Developed by ReachOut this app allows you to set time aside to deal with worries so they don't become intrusive.
+Smiling Mind Free Developed by Psychologists this app provides different meditations and mindfulness exercise for every age group.
+It also allows you to rate your mood and track your progress.
+0 Uplifted Free Developed by ReachOut this app allows you to set time aside to deal with worries so they don't become intrusive.
 This is a great brain training exercise to keep stress and worries at bay.